More Lessons for Grade 2

-Videos, solutions, and songs to help Grade 2 students learn how to use addition to find the total number of objects arranged in rectangular arrays with up to 5 rows and up to 5 columns; write an equation to express the total as a sum of equal addends.
+Videos, solutions, examples, and songs to help Grade 2 students learn how to use addition to find the total number of objects arranged in rectangular arrays with up to 5 rows and up to 5 columns; write an equation to express the total as a sum of equal addends.

 Common Core: 2.OA.4